 Further information on GM foods, food allergies and intolerance is available from the FSA website.

-The Nationwide Caterers Association has produced a free allergen toolkit on their website.
+The Nationwide Caterers Association has produced free guidance on allergens on their website.

 Your local authority